jtalborough/lobe-chat-docker/README.md

 Before deploying, you will need to provide your secrets as environment variables in the Portainer UI.

-When deploying the stack, navigate to the **Environment variables** section and add the following variables.
-Portainer will securely inject these values into the containers.
+Refer to the `.env.example` file for a complete list of required and optional environment variables.
+When deploying the stack, navigate to the **Environment variables** section in the Portainer UI and add the variables you need.

 ### Required Variables